Holyhead is proud to announce improved GCSE results again this year, despite falling grades throughout Birmingham and across the country as a whole.

 The vast majority of the school’s Year 11 students will be enrolling in the school’s ‘outstanding’ Sixth Form and begin their A level studies in September.

-Pictured are Sergio Dosse, Jesse O'Connor, Andrew McIntosh, Natalie Brown, Niasha Youngsam and Kyra Davis who between them gained well over 30 A*-A grades!
+Pictured are Sergio Dosse, Jesse O'Connor, Andrew McIntosh, Natasha Munroe, Niasha Youngsam and Kyra Davis who between them gained well over 30 A*-A grades!

 Governors at Holyhead are pleased to announce that the school will be joining the RSA’s Family of Academies (RSAA) from 1st September 2014.
 Governors believe that this partnership will provide endless opportunities for our staff and students.
 The school’s work with the RSA will focus on four key areas: